MLOps Helps Mitigate the Unforeseen in AI Projects

 How long will it take to replace the model?
 How can I get a better model fast?
 How can I prove the value of AI to my business stakeholders?
 These and many other questions are now on top of the agenda of every data science team.

-Our team worked tirelessly on the MLOps component of the DataRobot AI Cloud platform to provide the experience that allows you to address these and many other challenges associated with model monitoring and trustworthy AI.
+Our team worked tirelessly on the MLOps component of the DataRobot AI Platform to provide the experience that allows you to address these and many other challenges associated with model monitoring and trustworthy AI.
 Here are several enhancements that our team announced recently that I am personally excited about.

 Challenger Insights for Multiclass and External Models